Types of Lenses – and what they are used for

-Our Premium varifocal lenses are excellent and starting at just £99 are by far our most popular varifocals.
-However, we also supply just about any lenses available on the market worldwide, and at a much lower price than the high street.
+My Premium Wide Vision Varifocal Lenses are excellent beginner varifocal lenses, and are available from just £115.Or for a little more, there’s the Superior V5 EXceed, new for 2019, they’re already proving to be one of our most popular lenses.
+We can also supply most top branded lenses available on the market worldwide, and at a much lower price than the high street.
 Call 01253 795 523 for a quote on any of the branded lenses, we’re sure you’ll be very happy with our reply.

 Sports and Goggles Inserts

 Single Vision Lenses can put into the inserts for Cycling glasses, Sports glasses and Skiing Goggles.
-Standard lenses are just £35, Thinner 1.60 are £105, and Polycarbonate for safety are £65
+Standard lenses are just £35, Thinner 1.60 are £105, and Polycarbonate or Trivex for safety are £95